-Program Activities: States must indicate the activities, and the amount of effort (staff hours, inspections, traffic enforcement stops, etc.) that will be resourced directly for the program activities purpose.
+Program Activities for FY 2019 - 2021: States must indicate the activities, and the amount of effort (staff hours, inspections, traffic enforcement stops, etc.) that will be resourced directly for the program activities purpose.

-Warnings or closures will be listed on variable message signs as to conditions and reduced speeds on variable speed limit signs in areas where the weather and wind is a factor.
+Warnings or closures will be listed on Dynamic Message Signs as to conditions and reduced speeds on Variable Speed Limit signs in areas where the weather and wind is a factor.
 Obtain crash reports where the Commercial Carrier Section will review and determine causation factors monthly.
 Commercial Carrier Section will also review the investigator's comments to determine if there is something else WHP can do to help prevent these types of crashes.